 The left panel of the package selection screen gives a broad overview of packages and disk space used, and also indicates how much space will be required when installing all selected packages.

 The Filter drop-down list box provides a powerful way to limit what packages you can select.
 As we stated in the Introduction, we ourselves differ on our views of a few Linux enterprise idiosyncrasies, including text, desktop environments, and also Linux on the desktop in general.
 SUSE Linux 10 is aware of differing views throughout the whole Linux community, and therefore using package selections enables users to specify things such as which desktop environment and editor they want to install—why waste disk space if you're not going to use something?
 The same is true for games, multimedia, and specific server software.
+The amount of disk space required to install your system can be reduced or enhanced by selecting specific packages.
+We will keep the default package selection as chosen by SUSE Linux 10 and add a new package that is not installed by default.

 Selecting Search from the drop-down list box enables you to enter search criteria for a package and returns all results based on the Search in criteria selected.
 Figure 1-16 shows a search for the Blackbox window manager.
 As you can see, YaST returned not only the package Blackbox but also other packages that contain the word blackbox in their summary definitions, which can be seen in the Description window.